AndrewBandura/gl-airline-rest/README.md

 ## Task

 Create REST service “Airline” with CRUD operations and following services:

-1. Define aircraft class hierarchy.
-There should be 3 levels of the hierarchy.
-2. Create an airline company that stores airplanes.
+1. Calculate total capacity of all the aircraft in the airline.
-3. Calculate total capacity and carrying capacity of all the aircraft in the airline.
+2. Calculate total carrying capacity of all the aircraft in the airline.
-4. Sort the aircrafts by flight range (from smaller to larger) and display it on screen.
+3. Sort the aircrafts by flight range (from smaller to larger) and display it on screen.
-5. Find aircraft corresponding to the specified range of fuel consumption parameters (liters per hour).
+4. Find aircraft corresponding to the specified range of fuel consumption parameters (liters per hour).